How do I apply for admission to the School of Cinema?

 How do I obtain a minor in Cinema?

-The Cinema minor program does not lead to a credential or degree, but is intended to give students an opportunity to further their interests in cinema in an organized manner.
-A minimum of 20 units is required, which must include CINE 200, CINE 211 and CINE 212 as well as at least 11 upper-division units.
-Only Cinema majors are permitted to enroll in CINE 310 and advanced production courses.
-(Effective Bulletin year 2013-2014)
+The Cinema minor program is intended to give students the opportunity to pursue their interests in the study of cinema.
+A minimum of twenty (20) units is required, which must include CINE 200, CINE 211, and CINE 212 in addition to eleven (11) upper-division elective units.

 How do I file for an incomplete?

 Discuss the matter with your professor.
-If you both agree that this is the appropriate action to take, your professor will enter the Incomplete grade in Web Grades, and will enter the terms of your Incomplete: what your grade is so far, what work must still be submitted, what your grade will be if you do not complete the work.
-Students have a year to complete the remaining work required to earn a grade for a course in which they have an Incomplete.
-Upon completion of the work, the Petition for Grade Change/Makeup of Incomplete should be completed and submitted to the professor.
+If you both agree that this is the appropriate action, your professor will issue a grade of Incomplete (I).
+Students have one year to complete the remaining work required to earn a grade for this course.
+Upon completion/approval of the work, students should submit the Petition for Grade Change/Makeup of Incomplete to the professor.